AliceBump/RevHC/README.md

 Password reset emails are sent via a POST request to the URL provided in the `EMAIL_API_URL` environment variable.
 Configure this variable to point to your email service endpoint.

+## Deployment

+The web application is automatically published to **GitHub Pages** using the workflow defined in `.github/workflows/deploy.yml`.
+GitHub Actions builds the `apps/web` project and uploads the generated `dist` directory as a Pages artifact on each push to `main`.
+Make sure GitHub Pages is enabled for the repository and set the source to "GitHub Actions".